nus-cs2030s/2324-s2/docs/02-type.md

 ## Data Abstraction: Variable

 One of the important abstractions that are provided by a programming language is the _variable_.
 Data are stored in some location in computer memory.
 But we should not be referring to the memory location all the time.
 First, referring to something like `0xFA49130E` is not user-friendly; Second, the location may change.
 A _variable_ is an abstraction that allows us to give a user-friendly name to a piece of data in memory.
-We use the _variable name_ whenever we want to access the _value_ in that location, and _pointer to the variable_ or _reference to the variable_ whenever we want to refer to the address of the location.
+We use the _variable name_ whenever we want to access the _value_ in that location, and a _pointer to the_ variable_ or _reference to the variable_ whenever we want to refer to the address of the location.

 ![Variable](figures/Variable.png)